 Description

-Echeveria 'Dionysos' is a small and slow-growing succulent that forms compact rosettes of deep olive-green, grey-green, or whitish-green leaves adorned with irregular reddish-brown spots and borders.
+Echeveria 'Dionysos' is a small, slow-growing succulent that forms compact rosettes of deep olive-green, grey-green, or whitish-green leaves, adorned with irregular reddish-brown spots and borders.
 The rosettes can reach up to 4 inches (10 cm) in diameter and may produce a few offsets as they age.
 The plump leaves can grow up to 2 inches (5 cm) long and 1 inch (2,5 cm) wide, tapering to a small, slender point.

 During spring, bell-shaped flowers appear on branched stalks that can reach up to 1 foot (30 cm) in height.
-The flowers are pinkish-red with pale yellow tips and inside.
+The flowers are pinkish-red with pale yellow tips and have a yellow interior.

 How to Grow and Care for Echeveria 'Dionysos'

-Light: Echeveria 'Dionysos' requires full sun to partial shade for optimal growth.
+Light: Echeveria 'Dionysos' grows best in full sun to partial shade for optimal growth.
 Therefore, place it near the brightest window in your home.
-If you move the plant outside in spring, gradually avoid exposure to intense afternoon sun.
+If you move the plant outside in the spring, gradually acclimate it to less intense afternoon sun.

-Soil: It is important to have soil draining quickly for growing a healthy succulent.
+Soil: It's essential to have soil that drains quickly for growing healthy succulents.
 While many growers prefer to create their own soil mix, commercial soil will work fine.

-Temperature: High temperatures are not a problem as long as there is plenty of fresh air, but Echeveria 'Dionysos' is a tender succulent and must be brought indoors if there is a risk of freezing temperatures.
-It grows best in USDA Plant Hardiness Zones 10a to 11b, with average minimum winter temperatures ranging from 30 to 50 °F (-1.1 to 10 °C).
+Temperature: High temperatures are not a problem as long as there is plenty of fresh air.
+However, Echeveria 'Dionysos' is a tender succulent that must be brought indoors if there is a risk of freezing temperatures.
+It grows best in USDA Plant Hardiness Zones 10a to 11b, with average minimum winter temperatures ranging from 30°F to 50°F (- 1.1°C to 10°C).

 Propagation: Echeveria 'Dionysos' is easily propagated by leaves or offsets.
 Therefore, spring is the best time to take leaf cuttings or separate offsets.